AryaSK98/Pizza-Sales/README.md

 3. What are our best and worst selling pizzas?
 4. What's our average order value?

-A dashboard is created in Excel to answer the these questions.
+A dashboard is created in Excel to answer these questions.
 The data is collected from Maven Analytics website which was published as a part of Maven Pizza Challenge.